hypercore-one/htlc-watchtower/README.md

 cp example.config.yaml config.yaml
 ```

 Ensure the url of the ZNN node in the `config.yaml` is accurate.
-Can the following URL if necessary.
+Change the following URL if necessary.
 ```
 node_url_ws: 'ws://127.0.0.1:35998'
 ```